Website Image Skip to Content

 A meniscus tear can spell disaster for a construction worker.
 Even if it is properly repaired, a worker may still have pain, range of motion restrictions, and may even lose strength.
 Victims may be forced to not work in construction anymore because it may cause instability and injury.
 Workers may also be forced to stop working early because of arthritis in the knee due to the trauma and damage, which also could be a factor in future damages.

-That’s why, if you suffered a meniscus tear from a construction accident in New York, you need experienced construction accident lawyer at the O’Connor Law Firm to help you recover compensation.
+That’s why, if you suffered a meniscus tear from a construction accident in New York, you need experienced construction accident lawyer at O’Connor Injury Law to help you recover compensation.
 We handle catastrophic injury cases throughout New York, specifically in the New York City and Long Island region of the state, including Staten Island, Brooklyn, Manhattan, The Bronx, Queens, and in surrounding areas.
 If you were hurt in a construction accident, we can help you.

 To learn more about our personal injury law firm, call to schedule FREE consultation today.
 We offer free consultations and we only get paid after you recover compensation in your case.
 To learn more, schedule your appointment by dialing (718) 948-3500 or send us an email through our “Contact Us” box available here